isabella232/media-analytics.en-1/help/media-overview.md

 * **Timely analysis -** Make real-time, actionable decisions utilizing key performance metrics (e.g., duration) across multiple channels.
 Main content events are measured in **10-second** intervals to capture all activity as it occurs.
 Ad tracking events occur at **1-second** intervals.
 * **Drive engagement -** Fully engage users through fewer buffering events and by understanding where and when ads should play within content to provide a smooth, less intrusive experience that brings users back and delivers repeat visits.
-* **Holistic picture -** Combine multiple data points across all of your content distributors to get a full view of all your media activity, and measure engagement and views/listens across all possible channels through [Federated Analytics](federated-analytics.md).
+* **Holistic picture -** Combine multiple data points across all of your content distributors to get a full view of all your media activity, and measure engagement and views/listens across all possible channels through the [Federated Analytics](federated-analytics.md) feature.
 * **Increased granularity -** Evaluate viewing behavior at the most granular level, including individual visitor time of day, concurrent viewers/listeners by minute, and average duration the content was consumed.
 * **Precise measurement -** Measure across the multiple devices used for media consumption, including OTT, smartphone, tablet, desktop, and more, to monitor user engagement patterns and habits.
 * **Segmentation -** Apply classifications to your players, devices, genres, chapters, and shows to see how each has an impact on your overall views/listens and customer engagement with content, audio, ads, and combined.